--With a Research Focus

 Dates & Times

-The core class, Statistical Methods in Data Science and Machine Learning, meets from 7:00pm to 9:00pm on weekday evenings of US Eastern Standard time.
-Workshops are often conducted in the evenings of US Eastern Standard Time.
+The core class, Statistical Methods in Data Science and Machine Learning, meets on weekday evenings, US Eastern Standard time.
+Workshops are often conducted in the evenings and mornings, US Eastern Standard Time.

 - International students enrolled in any accredited institutions internationally or in the United States.